 Section 6: At-large vacancies on the board will be filled by appointment by the president with the advice and consent of the board of directors.

 Article IV: Officers

-Section 1: There will be four officers: President, Vice President, Secretary and Treasurer.
+Section 1: There will be six officers: president, vice president, secretary, assistant secretary, treasurer and assistant treasurer.
 Each will be elected at the association’s annual meeting by a majority of the votes cast and take office at the conclusion of that meeting.
-Each officer will serve a one-year term, unless re elected.
+Each officer will serve a one-year term unless re-elected.
 There are no term limits.

 Section 2: No person can hold more than one office at a time.